 Norman probably thought I was crazy at first because I gave him the assignment of purposefully trying to blush for five-minute periods, three times a day.
 He was to keep a log of the sessions and note how successful he was at producing the blushing.
 He could do this at home, to begin with.
 Later, I wanted him to try to blush on command while out in public.
 I also asked Norman to keep a tally count of the number of times he blushed when he wasn't purposefully trying.

 What do you think happened?

 Norman’s blushing episodes decreased dramatically.
 When he first came to see me he reported he was blushing almost daily.
 After a few months of "inviting the symptom," Norman was blushing about once every two weeks.
 When he did feel himself blushing on those occasions, he wasn't devastated by it.
 Of course, our sessions involved helping him to examine his thoughts and beliefs about the blushing—what it meant about him that he sometimes blushed and what the consequences of blushing might be.

 Ultimately, Norman learned two important things.
 One, he had more control than he thought he did.
 And two, he could tolerate the uncertainty of not having total control.

 In addition to Inviting the Symptom, here are a few other suggestions.

 Acceptance is just recognizing the situation as it is, without judgment.
 Say to yourself, "This is just what my body does.
 I don't really like it, but it's there, and fighting against it hasn't gotten me anywhere."

 Diminish its power.

-Okay, so right now blushing is a part of your life, but only give it a small place in your life.
+Okay, right now blushing is a part of your life, but only give it a small place in your life.
 Ask yourself, what would I do if I didn't have this blushing condition?
 Then, consider whether you can do these things even with the blushing.
-In other words, do what you value in spite of the blushing.
+Do what you value in spite of the blushing.
 I’m not saying this will be easy; it won’t be.
 But it's a goal worth shooting for.